Mohammad Ibrahim (cricketer)

 Mohammad Ibrahim (born 20 December 1998) is an Afghan cricketer.
 He made his List A debut for Afghanistan A against Zimbabwe A during their tour to Zimbabwe on 31 January 2017.
 He made his Twenty20 debut for Kabul Eagles in the 2017 Shpageeza Cricket League on 18 September 2017.
 He made his first-class debut for Speen Ghar Region in the 2017–18 Ahmad Shah Abdali 4-day Tournament on 20 October 2017.

+International career

+In June 2023, he received his first international call-up in Afghanistan's Test squad for their series against Bangladesh.